tmobile/magentaA11y/_checklist-native/checkbox.md

 - **UIKit**
   - Since there is no native checkbox in UIKit, implementing a custom checkbox may be necessary using `UIButton`, `UISwitch`, `UIControl`, or another class.
   - If necessary, set `accessibilityTraits` to `.button`.
-Be sure to set the accessibility value to either "Checked" or "Unselected" to indicate that this control behaves as a checkbox.
+Be sure to set the accessibility value to either "Checked" or "Unchecked" to indicate that this control behaves as a checkbox.
   - An alternative to setting the accessibility trait to `.button` is removing and hiding the accessibility trait using `accessibilityTraits.remove(:)`.
 Then, append ", Checkbox" to the programmatic name
 - **SwiftUI**
   - Use native `Toggle` view with `toggleStyle(.checkbox)`